molpopgen/popgen_notes/concepts_in_population_genetics/evolutionary_graphs.md

 1. Males (individuals producing sperm) are shown as squares.
 2. Females (individuals producing eggs) are shown as circles.

-The individuals in the pedigree have numeric labels starting with 0 (zero).
+The individuals in the pedigree have numeric labels starting with 1 (one).
 Individuals at the top of the pedigree are ancestors to those appearing nearer the bottom.

 ```{figure} ../figures/trio.png